Donmark2k/space-traveler/README.md

 To install this project in your local machine use

-- Clone the git repo using this command: `git clone https://github.com/zewdu444/space_travelers.git`
+- Clone the git repo using this command: `https://github.com/Donmark2k/space-traveler.git`

 ### Usage